Sahith Theegala betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

-Sahith Theegala finished tied for thirty-seventh at 8-under in his most recent appearance at this tournament.
+Sahith Theegala finished tied for 37th at eight-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving on his recent showing at the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Theegala's recent history at the Sony Open in Hawaii